ef2k/meteor-ddp/README.md

 Meteor-DDP
 ==========

-A promise-based Meteor DDP client for versions <= 0.5.6. *Still under development*.
+A promise-based Meteor DDP client for versions <= 0.5.6.
+*Currently working to support DDP spec changes in Meteor 0.5.7.*

 Dependencies
 --------------------